jadecobra/python_tdd_exercises/source/exceptions/TypeError.rst

 A `TypeError <https://docs.python.org/3/library/exceptions.html?highlight=exceptions#TypeError>`_ can be raised when a function is called with the wrong number of inputs.
 This means the function call does not match the :ref:`function<functions>` signature.

-* A function signature is the definition of the function which determines what inputs it accepts, for example
+* A function signature is the definition of the function which determines what inputs it takes, for example

   .. code-block:: python